CamosunRobotics/RobotControlProgram1/README.md

 # RobotControlProgram1
 This controls the tank robot
-hcsr04 folder is the most recent version of the library with Jeremy's sensor code.
+\n hcsr04 folder is the most recent version of the library with Jeremy's sensor code.
 Needs testing.